 Finally, they appeared a small group of them behind a bunch of scraggly bushes.
 They were squatting on the ground, playing cards.
 I wondered to myself, “Why are they behind the bushes?”
 I asked my mom, it was because they were playing for money, and this ‘gambling’ was not allowed on our public beaches.

 Women didn’t play cards and they didn’t smoke cigarettes either.
-Women didn’t play cards except for my very sopistocated grandma, who played cards regularly with her women friends.
-Grandma baked great melt in your mouth butter cookies with chocolate chips on them and the most fantastic persian rice dishes, sometimes for forty in her very very tiny kitchen in her and my grandfather’s kitchen in queens and grandma played cards.
+Women didn’t play cards except for my very sophistocated grandma, who played cards regularly with her women friends.
+Grandma baked great, melt in your mouth, butter cookies with chocolate chips on them and the most fantastic persian rice dishes, sometimes for forty, in her very very tiny kitchen in her and my grandfather’s apartment in queens, and grandma played cards.
 My grandfather would somehow disappear and we would be sent away and grandma set up a card table in her living room and her very sophisticated women friends would come to play cards.
 Some of them smoked.
 The ladies brought their teeth to these games, they seemed like serious players.
-The card playing part of my grandma’s life was very important to her, and for me she seemed to turn into someone else when she was getting ready to play.
+The card playing part of my grandma’s life was very important to her, and for m,e she seemed to turn into someone else when she was getting ready to play.
 She seemed somehow more worldly.

 Amoungst the flotsum and jetsom of the deluge that mass media produced post 911, were a real gem, the bicycle brand,

 This is how the print on the package of playing cards looked like.
-I had wanted to include a scan of these card in my dissertation, but I knew I would need copyright, so a description will have to do.
+I had wanted to include a scan of these card in this article, but I knew I would need copyright, so a description will have to do.

 The United States Playing Card Company

 On the backside of the box are these words